-- Dormitory rates: The 2022/2023 dormitory fees are \$3,504.14 per semester and are assumed to increase at an annual rate of 6.00% throughout the projection.
-The dormitory rates used for academic year 2022/2023 are based on a weighted average of actual Florida University dormitory rates as provided to the Board by each Florida University plus the catch-up provision (12.00%). - Local fee rates: For Florida University local fee plans, the projected rates are determined by assuming an annual inflation rate of 6.00% throughout the whole projection.
+- Dormitory rates: The 2024/2025 dormitory fees are \$3,681.68 per semester and are assumed to increase at an annual rate of 6.00% throughout the projection.
+The dormitory rates used for academic year 2024/2025 are based on a weighted average of actual Florida University dormitory rates as provided to the Board by each Florida University plus the catch-up provision (12.00%). - Local fee rates: For Florida University local fee plans, the projected rates are determined by assuming an annual inflation rate of 6.00% throughout the whole projection.
 The local fee rates used for the academic year are based on a weighted average of actual Florida University local fee rates as provided to the Board by the Board of Governors plus the catch-up provision (22.00%).
 For Florida College local fee plans, the annual local fee rates are set by each Florida College.
 The projected rates are based on an inflation rate of 6.75%.
+The local fee rates are based on a weighted average of actual local fee rates as provided to the Board of Governors plus the catch projected rates are based on an inflation rate of 6.75%.
 The local fee rates are based on a weighted average of actual local fee rates as provided to the Board by the Department of Education plus the catch-up provision (21.25%). - Tuition Differential Fees: For Florida University TDF plans, the Board assumes that the inflation rate for preeminent Florida Universities will be 3.00% and the inflation rate for all other Florida Universities will be 0.00%.
 The annual rate of increase for TDF plans is calculated based on a prorata headcount methodology assuming three pre-eminent State Universities (FSU, UF, and USF).